Enabling the Agriculture Industry with Mobile Technology

 An innovator from the start, U.S. Sugar employs high-tech in their operations thanks to a 270-square-mile contiguous privately-owned Wi-Fi network.
-However, despite the vision and the efforts to always be on the cutting edge of technological advancement, some operational processes in the fields were still executed with manual (pen & paper) activity, with consequent disruption in the integration of their data flow towards SAP ERP.
+Despite the vision and the efforts to always be on the cutting edge of technology, some operational processes in the fields were still executed with manual (pen & paper) activity, with consequent disruption in the integration of their data flow towards SAP ERP.

 The pursuit to mitigate this disruption led U.S. Sugar to team-up with NIMBL in early 2017.
 The goal was to explore new drivers that would yield operational change and extend the boundaries of the IT reach in the field featuring modern technologies.

 The Answer is Mobile

 The decision landed on the adoption of two of the very drivers that are a part of SAP roadmap to Digital Transformation: User Experience (UX) principles applied to mobile applications.